JacobTB99/examples/README.md

 - Catch2
 - Travis CI (The idea of integrating this into class is heavily influenced by Mr. Robert Foreman).
 - maybe Google Test Framework (using Docker image)
+- Used as a testing means for students to learn pull requests

 ## Git with commit message in Commitizen convention